afnom/missing-semester/statement_of_intent.md

 ### The Future

-This will be our second academic year running Missing Semester!
-We've slightly changed the sessions we're running from what we've learnt running MS last year.
-As we get through the teaching term we may continue to make further changes, so be sure to keep updated by checking both the Discord and the website!.
+This will be our fourth academic year running Missing Semester!
+We've slightly changed the sessions we're running from what we've learnt running MS over the past few years.
+As we get through the teaching term we may continue to make further changes, so be sure to keep updated by checking both the Discord and the website!

 We may record some of our sessions but this will be up to the preference of individual speakers.